 So, the decrease in the threshold is quite significant.

 The decrease may be significant, yet, the new plan only requires students to repay back 1% of their taxable income.
 So, let’s do the math.
-If you earn $45,000, then under the new threshold you’ll pay $450 a year to your student loans.
+If you earn $45,881, then under the new threshold you’ll pay less than $9 a week to your student loans.
 That may not seem like a lot, but for all those who depend on coffee for productivity, it will cost you approximately 2.5 coffees a week.
 Or for us who see Netflix as the elixir for life, it will cost you approx. 3 years worth of subscriptions.

 Clearly, something’s gotta give.
 But don’t worry there’s help on hand for managing debt repayments soon.